understanding-the-connected-home/book/connected_things.md

 ### User acceptance

 User acceptance varies wildly between different types of sensors in the home environment.
-For example, carbon monoxide detectors might be perceived as perfectly harmless whereas a microphone or camera is usually considered an invasion of privacy - or at least traditionally has been, even though this might be about to change.
+For example, carbon monoxide detectors might be perceived as perfectly harmless whereas a microphone or camera is usually considered an invasion of privacy—or at least traditionally has been, even though this might be about to change.

 While it isn't hugely surprising that a microphone that constantly listens to your every word would be perceived as more invasive than, say, an air quality monitor it's worth noting that even through consciously most people might reject the idea of having a microphone listening in on them, there are plenty of exceptions already.
 Trojan horses, if you will, that already have established themselves in our living rooms despite their (often active) microphones: Smartphones, laptops, game consoles, TVs.